Thomas W. Krise: Academic career

 Krise was the founding president of the Early Caribbean Society, past president of the Society of Early Americanists, and a former Fulbright Scholar at the University of the West Indies in Jamaica.
 He has served as general editor of the McNair Papers monograph series, managing editor of War, Literature, and the Arts: An International Journal of the Humanities, and published numerous articles and other works, including Caribbeana: An Anthology of English Literature of the West Indies, 1657-1777 and Literary Histories of the Early Anglophone Caribbean: Islands in the Stream, the latter co-edited with Nicole Aljoe and Brycchan Carey.

 Personal life

-Krise lives in Tamuning, Guam, with his wife, retired automotive executive Patricia L. Krise (née Love), who serves on the board of the Guam Council of the Arts and Humanities Agency.
+Krise lives in St. Thomas, United States Virgin Islands, with his wife, retired automotive executive Patricia L. Krise (née Love), who served on the board of the Guam Council of the Arts and Humanities Agency.